danielbank/jquery.tent/README.md

 Credits
 ===========
-Thanks to Keith Wood for an awesome jQuery Plugin Tutorial which I shamelessly hacked apart to make this http://keith-wood.name/pluginFramework.html
+Thanks to Keith Wood for an awesome jQuery Plugin Tutorial which I shamelessly hacked apart to make this: http://keith-wood.name/pluginFramework.html